LucasBehrendt/gamers-ground/README.md

     ```
     os.environ['DEVELOPMENT'] = 'True'
     ```
-    - Make sure to NOT set this variable in you Heroku Config Vars!
+    - **Note:** Make sure to NOT set this variable in you Heroku Config Vars!

 ## 7. Update settings.py file